 Your tour guide will delve into the rich history and contentious future of Jackson Park.
-Home to the famous “White City” of the 1893 World’s Columbian Exposition, it is also the planned site for the Obama Presidential Center and a new Tiger Woods-designed professional golf course.
+Home to the famous “White City” of the 1893 World’s Columbian Exposition, it is also the planned site for the Obama Presidential Center and a new Tiger Woods-designed PGA golf course.

 We also visit Woodlawn, which was one of Chicago’s busiest and most populous neighborhoods at the time of the 1893 World’s Fair.
-Decades of population shifts, disinvestment, and an often adversarial relationship with the university changed the neighborhood.
-Now the University and other powerful groups are investing heavily in the Woodlawn neighborhood.
-We’ll go by some of the new affordable housing developments and commercial redevelopment at the end of the CTA’s Green Line.
+Decades of population shifts, disinvestment, and an at times adversarial relationship with the University of Chicago, changed all of that dramatically.
+Now, after decades of seeing the Midway as an invisible wall, the University (and other powerful groups) are investing heavily.
+It’s here in Woodlawn where your group may stop at Daley’s Restaurant, now the oldest operating restaurant in the city, for a hearty soul food meal.